By KBB.com Editors

 As a breed, SUV's are not known for operating efficiency.
 Seen in this light, the compact Compass' fuel economy numbers look very respectable.

-The 2009 Jeep Compass is offered in Sport and Limited models; in both trim levels, front-wheel drive is standard and all-wheel drive is optionally available.
+The 2010 Jeep Compass is offered in Sport and Limited models; in both trim levels, front-wheel drive is standard and all-wheel drive is optionally available.
 Notable among the Compass Sport's standard features are a handful of safety-related items, including side-curtain airbags, Electronic Stability Program (ESP) and Traction Control.
-Limited models add more power and luxury features including leather-trimmed heated front seats and the uconnect tunes audio system which includes a 30 gigabyte hard drive.
+Limited models add more power and luxury features including leather-trimmed heated front seats, auto-dimming rearview mirror, one-touch power driver's side window and remote keyless entry.
 Eighteen-inch aluminum wheels (in place of 17-inchers) are also standard on Limited.

 Cousin to Dodge's Caliber, the Compass shares many of the interesting interior options available in the Caliber.
 Among them: A flip-up holster built into the center armrest for an MP3 player or cell phone and, in back, a cargo bay ceiling light that doubles as a pop-out flashlight.
 The available Boston Acoustics premium sound system (nine speakers, 458 watts) includes a pair of speakers mounted on the lift gate that do dual duty; open the hatch and you can swing down the speakers to provide the soundtrack to your next tailgate party.
 Other stand alone options include Freedom Drive 1 four-wheel-drive system, 2.4-liter PZEV engine, 2.0-liter engine, uconnect gps and CVT2 automatic transmission with Auto Stick manual shift mode.
-The Sport Special Equipment package adds 115-volt outlet, Stain Repel seat fabric, cruise control, fold-flat passenger seat, removable/rechargeable LED cargo lamp and power windows, door locks and mirrors.
+The Sport Special Equipment package adds 115-volt outlet, stain-repelling seat fabric, cruise control, fold-flat passenger seat, removable, iPod controller and power windows, door locks and mirrors.

 2.0-liter in-line 4